 ABOUT OUR MINISTRY

-We are a Christian youth retreat and believe that every person should come to the saving knowledge of Christ.
-He is the center and the source of our ministry.
-We believe that every camper is uniquely created by God and it is God’s desire for all to know him.
-We believe that the Holy Spirit is real and active and it is the power of God working in us and around us.
+We are a Christian youth retreat and believe that every person should get to know God personally.
+This is because He is the center and source of life and our work.
+We believe that each participant is uniquely created by God, and that God longs to get in relationship with everyone.
+We believe that the Holy Spirit is real and is at work today, and that He is the power of God in us and around us.

 There are many ways to support us, even if you can’t be there at the camp.